|

 lifetime.
 Ann is reluctant but Denham

-calms her fears, assuring her it's all
+calms these fears, assuring her it's all

 strictly business, and with nothing to